Ulrich ideals and modules: Ulrich ideals of one-dimensional Gorenstein local rings of finite CM--representation type

 \begin{proof} Since $A$ is a hypersurface and $M,N$ are nonfree indecomposable, we have $M\cong\Syz_A^2(M)$ and $N\cong\Syz_A^2(N)$ (cf. \cite[(7.2)]{Y}).
 By Lemma \ref{8.6}, we obtain the equivalence. \end{proof}

 Throughout the rest of this section, let $A$ be a $1$-dimensional Gorenstein local ring.
-We denote by $\calC_A$ the set of nonisomorphic maximal Cohen-Macaulay $A$-modules $M$ without nonzero free summand such that $\Syz_A^1(M)\cong M$ and $\mu_A(M)=2$.
-The following statement relates the notion of Ulrich ideals with the representation theory of maximal Cohen-Macaulay modules.
+We denote by $\calC_A$ the set of nonisomorphic maximal Cohen--Macaulay $A$-modules $M$ without nonzero free summand such that $\Syz_A^1(M)\cong M$ and $\mu_A(M)=2$.
+The following statement relates the notion of Ulrich ideals with the representation theory of maximal Cohen--Macaulay modules.

 \begin{prop} Let $A$ be a $1$-dimensional Gorenstein local ring.
 Then one has the inclusion $\calX_A\subseteq\calC_A$. \end{prop}

 \begin{proof} If an ideal $I$ of $A$ has a nonzero free summand, then we can write $I=(x)\oplus J$ for some nonzerodivisor $x$ and ideal $J$ of $A$.
 Since $xJ\subseteq(x)\cap J=(0)$, we have $J=(0)$, and $I=(x)$.
 Thus every ideal that is an element of $\X_A$ does not have a nonzero free summand.
 The assertion now follows from Corollaries \ref{2.6} and \ref{7.4}. \end{proof}